joshsmith01/Dice-WP-REST-API-For-Headlines/README.md

 # Dice WP REST API for Headlines

 Take advantage of WordPress' ability to manage content.
-Use the WP API to serve data to other platforms for their own use.
-Users will upload images which need to be served via the WordPress REST API.
-Ensure that proper images sizes are adhered to and that proper categories are assigned to each image.
+Use the WP REST API to serve data to other platforms at Dice.
+Authors will upload images which need to be served via the WP REST API.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.